anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

   Additional information may be provided in the reason or reason-context.
   The pledge signs the response message using its IDevID(Pledge).

-The reason and the reason-context SHOULD contain the telemetry information as described in section {{exchanges_uc2_3}}.
+The reason and the reason-context SHOULD contain the telemetry information as described in {{exchanges_uc2_3}}.

 As the pledge is assumed to utilize the bootstrapped credential information in communication with other peers, additional status information is provided for the connectivity to other peers, which may be helpful in analyzing potential error cases.